 If we believe that a pupil needs extra educational provision, an EHC Plan can be made describing the child's learning difficulties and how they are to be addressed.
-Pupils with EHC

-Plans also have their plans reviewed annually in accordance with the procedures laid down by the local authority.
+Pupils with EHC Plans also have their plans reviewed annually in accordance with the procedures laid down by the local authority.

-Pupil Learning Plans and Passports
+Pupil Passports

-All pupils on the SEND register have a Pupil Passport unless they have an EHCP or SSPP, in which case they have a Learning Plan that gives more details about learning outcomes to inform the review process.
-Passports and Learning Plans detail their literacy assessment information, gives information about the needs of each pupil and provides strategies for the class teacher and pupil coaches to support the pupils.
+All pupils on the SEND register have a Pupil Passport which details their literacy assessment information, gives information about the needs of each pupil and provides strategies for the class teacher and pupil coaches to support the pupils.
 This enables staff to plan and deliver quality first teaching.
 The SEN register also lists the area of need for each pupil.
 These are updated regularly with input from classroom teachers and support from external agencies when appropriate.
 Where appropriate, the passport also includes areas of interests from the pupils, and pupils are also encouraged to take ownership over how they can support their own learning.